arillo/silverstripe-gulp-plate/README.md

-# Issues
+# Known issues

-- sass sourcemaps not working properly
+- Sass sourcemaps are not working properly.
-- no great sass & scss linter available, promising: https://github.com/sasstools/sass-lint
+- No great sass & scss linter is available at the time of writing. https://github.com/sasstools/sass-lint looks promising but does not seem finished yet.
-- .coffeeelintignore seems not to be working so only js directory is looked at
+- `.coffeeelintignore` seems not to be working, be aware when changing the path to watch more than your `./src/js` directory.